Next Period Recommendation Reality Check: Introduction

-To this end, we would like to propose a large-scale financial transactions dataset and provide a comprehensive comparison of the current popular RecSys methods on the next-period recommendation task.
-The contributions of this paper are summarized as follows: \begin{itemize} \item Our first contribution is a large-scale financial transactions dataset – TTRS (Section 3).
+To this end, in this paper, we not only benchmark popular RecSys methods on the NPR task but also introduce a large-scale financial transactions dataset for evaluating RecSys approaches.
+To be more concrete, the contributions of this paper can be summarized as follows: \begin{itemize} \item Our first contribution is a large-scale financial transactions dataset – \mbox{TTRS (\hyperref[sec:datasets]{Section 3})}.
 It contains over 2 million interactions between almost 10,000 users and more than 1,000 merchants for a total of 14 months.
-To the best of our knowledge, it is the first publicly available dataset of financial transactions for recommendation systems evaluation. \item Our second contribution is benchmarking a various number of existing RecSys methods on the next-period recommendation task (Section 4).
-To ensure the reproducibility criteria, we carefully describe the evaluation techniques and the metrics required for correct benchmarking.
-In addition, we conduct a comprehensive quantitative study and comparative analysis of the different methods used in our benchmarking. \item Our last contribution is repetitive purchase pattern analysis and RecSys methods' forecast performance analysis for novel items purchasing.
-We found that generalizing these two modes is still problematic for current RecSys approaches. \end{itemize}
+To the best of our knowledge, it is the first RecSys dataset that represents users' full financial activity rather than one with a single merchant subset. \item Our second contribution is a benchmark of various RecSys methods on the next-period recommendation task (\hyperref[sec:experiments]{Section 4}).
+To the best of our knowledge, no prior studies have evaluated these RecSys methods together on the same task. \item Our last contribution is a purchase pattern analysis of the reviewed datasets as well as a RecSys methods' forecast performance analysis on these datasets.
+We found that generalizing to a strong repetitive consumption trend of real-world datasets is still problematic for current RecSys approaches and novel items prediction is still difficult to achieve under such a setup. \end{itemize}

-To the best of our knowledge, this is the first study that explicitly focuses on the next-period recommendation task benchmark and the first research paper to present such results on a relatively large number of datasets.